 Trek price does not include cost of transportation to McCarthy or lodging in McCarthy before and after the trek as there are several options we can discuss.

-The Iceberg Lake valley is one of the premier spots in the park, especially for base camp trips.
-This area offers stunning vistas and lots of room to explore.
+The Iceberg Lake valley is one of the premier spots in the park offering stunning vistas of hanging glaciers, high ridges, ice-fields and more.
 There is a lot of variety of terrain in this region.
+We could spend a week in this valley and not run out of places to explore.

 Spending five days in this amazing valley is like eating just the frosting off the cake!
 Indulge yourself.